Sci-Fi Films of the 1970s

 This is no ending at all.
 There is a reason for this.

-The film is colorful, but the direction is dismally stiff and unnatural — sort of like the scenery.
+There is plenty of color, but the direction is dismally stiff and unnatural — sort of like the scenery.

 The interaction between stronger and weaker actors is terribly unbalanced: York overpowers any of the other young actors so badly that they look like cardboard when he’s around.
 Then Peter Ustinov completely (and surely, unintentionally) upstages York.
 This is a direction failure.